jacksonhiIIwaIker/jacksonhiIIwaIker/README.md

 i ' m horrible at communication when it involves people i ' m not familiar with , harsh topics , or just in crowded spaces , i also have a pretty bad time trying to express empathy towards others , i ' m trying !

-we mainly like things like my guilt will not purify me , the moon i rot behind , scpf , letters from 16 , minecraft , parkour civilzation , furhazard facility , yonkagor , and the butchery
+we mainly like things like my guilt will not purify me , the moon i rot behind , cry of fear , scpf , letters from 16 , minecraft , parkour civilzation , furhazard facility , yonkagor , and the butchery

 favorite animals are guinea pigs , pigs , dogs , unicorns , horses , cows , cats , and bunnies ˚(∘˃ㅿ˂∘˚)